 Market Review: Completed

-On 9 December 2019 the Australian Energy Market Commission published its annual Residential Electricity Price Trends report.
-This is the tenth residential electricity price trends report prepared by the AEMC at the request of the Council of Australian Governments’ (COAG) Energy Council.
+On 21 December 2020 the Australian Energy Market Commission published its annual Residential Electricity Price Trends report.
+This is the eleventh annual residential electricity price trends report prepared by the AEMC at the request of the ministerial forum of Energy Ministers (formerly COAG Energy Council).

-The report identifies changes in the energy supply chain cost components that are driving residential electricity prices and bills for each Australian state and territory (excluding the Northern Territory), and nationally, from 2018-19 to 2021-22 (the reporting period).
+The report identifies changes in the energy supply chain cost components that are driving residential electricity prices and bills for each Australian state and territory (excluding the Northern Territory and Western Australia), and nationally, from 2019-20 to 2022-23 (the reporting period).
 By focusing on trends in the cost drivers of prices and bills, the report helps to focus attention on key sectoral issues.

 The pricing and bill outcomes in this report do not constitute specific pricing and billing forecasts.
 Actual price movements will be influenced by how retailers compete, the dynamics of wholesale spot and contract markets, the outcomes of future network regulatory decisions, and changes in policy and legislation.

-Regulated network prices have been cut in response to falling distribution costs and environmental costs are being driven down by cheaper large-scale generation certificates for increasing levels of renewable generation.
+Regulated network prices have been cut in response to falling distribution and metering costs and environmental costs are being driven down by cheaper large-scale generation certificates for increasing levels of renewable generation.